ngx-archive/nginx-extras-docs/docs/lua/memcached.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](modules/lua.md) is installed.

-This document describes lua-resty-memcached [v0.15](https://github.com/openresty/lua-resty-memcached/releases/tag/v0.15){target=_blank} released on May 11 2020.
+This document describes lua-resty-memcached [v0.16](https://github.com/openresty/lua-resty-memcached/releases/tag/v0.16){target=_blank} released on Apr 30 2021.

 <hr />